diego-garro/diego-garro/README.md

 ### Diego Garro Molina

-~$ 🌪️ B. Sc. in Meteorology, Aeronautical Forecaster, Tech Passionate and GNU/Linux User (openSUSE and Manjaro ❤️)
+~$ 🌪️ B. Sc. in Meteorology, Aeronautical Forecaster, Tech Passionate and GNU/Linux User (Fedora, openSUSE and Manjaro ❤️)

 * ✈️ I am an Aeronautical Meteorologist passionate of technology.
 I have been working on weather forecast for more than 7 years.